 Here are the 5 things you need to know about SIPs

-Many of you might have come across the term and have a fair idea of its working.
-But here are 5 interesting things to know about SIPs:
+Many of you might know how to start SIP investment and have a fair idea of its working.
+But here are 5 interesting things to know about Systematic Investment Plan (SIP):

 - SIP acts as an automatic market timing mechanism!
 It forces you to buy more units when the price is down and fewer units when price is up.
 So, you reduce your average cost of purchase of shares or mutual fund units over its highs and lows, thus enhancing the returns.
 Adhering to this simple formula allows you to avoid nervous selling during market panics, as it evens out your investments during the inevitable